Site icon Financing Solutions

 Bargain Sale

 The donor agrees to sell the building to the nonprofit for less than fair market value in a bargain sale.
 In this scenario, the donor only pays capital gains on the “uncharged portion.”
-In other words, that’s the difference between the value of the property and how much it was sold to the nonprofit for.
-Again, this lessens the tax liability for the donor.
+In other words, that’s the difference between the value of the property and how much it was sold to the nonprofit.
+Again, this lessens the donor’s tax liability.

 Charitable Gift Annuities